 Payroll compliance requirements are laws created by the federal government and your state government.
 They come into play whenever you run payroll, as well as when you pay business taxes on a quarterly and annual basis.
 Thus, payroll compliance is an ongoing responsibility that continues even after an employee leaves your business.

 Your business’s payroll compliance requirements depend on a variety of factors.
 Some regulations, however, must be followed by virtually all companies located in the US.

 Here they are:

 Federal Income Tax

 The most crucial payroll compliance requirement is tax deductions from employee paychecks.
 At the top of that list is the federal income tax.
-This is withheld from every paycheck, and the amount is usually determined by the employee’s wage bracket.
+This is withheld from every paycheck, and the employee’s wage bracket usually determines the amount.
 You must also factor in the exemptions that each employee claims when filling out their W-4 form.

 On average, employees should expect federal income taxes to eat up anywhere from 10% to 37% of their paychecks.
 This amount is reported to the IRS and the employee when they receive their W-2 form to file their tax returns.

 FICA and FUTA Taxes

 So, you must not only withhold FICA taxes from your employees’ paychecks but also report and pay additional FICA taxes to the IRS on your own.
 Most businesses pay FICA taxes bi-weekly or monthly and report to the IRS every quarter.

 The FUTA rate is 6% of the first $7,000 in wages paid to an employee each year.
-Businesses that pay their state unemployment taxes on time, however, typically receive a credit of 5.4%.
+However, businesses that pay their state unemployment taxes on time typically receive a credit of 5.4%.
 Your new FUTA tax rate would, therefore, be 0.6%.